-Professional A professional accountant working in areas such as commerce, accountant in business A professional accountant working in areas such as commerce, industry, service, the public sector, education, the not-for-profit sector, or in regulatory or professional bodies, who might be an employee, contractor, partner, director (executive or non-executive), owner-manager or volunteer.
+Professional accountant in business

+A professional accountant working in areas such as commerce, industry, service, the public sector, education, the not-for-profit sector, or in regulatory or professional bodies, who might be an employee, contractor, partner, director (executive or non-executive), owner-manager or volunteer.
-Professional

-accountant in
+Professional accountant in public practice

-public practiceA professional accountant, irrespective of functional

-classification (for example, audit, tax or consulting) in a firm that

-provides professional services.
+A professional accountant, irrespective of functional classification (for example, audit, tax or consulting) in a firm that provides professional services.